enricobn/rasm/internals.md

 **Alloc**

 _allocation_table:
-0        4                                             8     12
+0        4                                             8     12         16
-address, allocated (false = 0 true = any other value), size, ref count
+address, allocated (false = 0 true = any other value), size, ref count, reusable table

 initial value
 "the address of the fist location" 0 MAX_MEMORY 0